 In 1999, citizens of the down county area of Montgomery County became concerned about the growing number of neighborhood disputes that didn’t seem to belong in court.
 There was a lack of an appropriate, countywide venue for dealing with disputes within communities and between neighbors.
 That concern grew to include most of Montgomery County and resulted in the development of the Conflict Resolution Center of Montgomery County (CRCMC).
 The official start of the program was July 1, 2001.

 The Center for Medicare Advocacy’s diverse staff allows them to offer consultation, training, presentations and materials on a wide array of topics.
 The CMA-Trained CHOICES Program is one of the most highly ranked programs in the nation for helping older adults with Medicare and health insurance choices.

-LDAMC is dedicated to creating greater awareness of learning disabilities and ADHD among parents, professionals and the general public.
+LDA Maryland is dedicated to enhancing the quality of life for all individuals with learnind disabilities and their families through awareness, advocacy, education, service and creating greater awareness of learning disabilities and ADHD among parents, professionals and the general public.

 NAMI is the National Alliance on Mental Illness, the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI advocates for access to services, treatment, supports and research and is steadfast in its commitment to raise awareness and build a community for hope for all of those in need.